avilog/Grad_project/README.md

-Grad_project
+Distributed flash cache simulator - Grad project
 ============
-Distributed flash cache simulator

 *All running options can be configured in flashSim.properties